 We all know that humans have unmistakably influenced the planet, but what does that influence look like?
 The most familiar parts of this story are where we have most physically altered the planet.
 Greenhouse gasses such as CO2 (carbon dioxide), CH4 (methane), and N2O (nitrous oxide) caused by fossil fuel combustion and industrial processes are increasingly concentrated in our atmosphere, causing heat to become trapped on Earth and resulting in rising global temperaturesiv.
 The projected estimate for mean surface temperature increase by 2100 is 6.7° F to 8.6° F (3.7° C to 4.8° C)v, which would make Earth hotter than it’s been in 14 million yearsvi.
 On our current path, ice cap melt will cause sea levels to rise to levels where many major cities will be at very high risk of flooding, and natural disasters will cause damage to our communities at catastrophic levels on a much more regular basisvii.
 Forests are shrinking at a startling pace – every year, we lose a swath of forest the size of Massachusettsviii.
 If temperatures rise by only the most conservative estimates, at least 20-40% of Earth’s animal diversity will be at increased risk of extinction, and pollution and poaching will lead to the extinction of dozens more speciesix.
 All of these problems are exacerbated by an ever-growing human population, which has more than doubled in the last fifty years.
 But while climate change is one of the most visible parts of the Anthropocene, it does not paint the whole picture of our influence.
 Everything from damming rivers to paving roads to illuminating public spaces has changed the physical makeup of the planet in some aspect, creating a world that has truly been shaped by humans.

 Human creativity has produced some incredible achievements.
 We have created the technology to produce high-yielding food crops with the capacity to support more human life than ever before.
 We can plant crops far from water sources, control the temperature inside our living spaces, enjoy leisure time and luxuries, and walk on the moon.
 We have invented cures for diseases that were once catastrophic.
 We can travel anywhere on Earth at incredible speeds in cars, ships, and airplanes.
-Three-quarters of the world’s population has cell phone accessx, and as of 2013, nearly 40% of individuals had access to the Internetxi , allowing people to communicate and access knowledge that was once much more restricted.
+Three-quarters of the world’s population has cell phone accessx, and as of 2020, an estimate of more than 60% of individuals globally had access to the Internetxi, allowing people to communicate and access knowledge that was once much more restricted.
 These innovations in transportation and communication have given us the means to connect with our fellow human beings, learn about new cultures, and maintain relationships all around the globe.